BesoKakulia/webpack-boilerplate/README.md

 `npm run build`

-You can serve production build using `npm run serve` command, the application will be served on `localhost:3000`
+You can serve production build using `npm run server` command, the application will be served on `localhost:3000`